 As mentioned earlier, Chris Roberts’s attention was elsewhere during the development of WCII and its expansion packs.
 His new permanent position as Director of New Technologies meant he had to pursue projects that pushed the envelope for, well, technology.
 Strike Commander was his first such project.

 Most histories of the Wing Commander series omit Strike, and with good reason.
 Despite some unsubstantiated affirmations to the contrary, it has never been integrated into Wing Commander canon.
-Regardless, this article includes it in that history, as it is indeed a necessary piece to understand the development history of Wing Commander.
+Regardless, this article includes it in that history, as it is indeed a necessary piece to understand the development history of the Wing Commander franchise.
 In many ways, Strike is the ‘missing link’ between the second and third instalments of the main series.
 The cinematic approach of Wing Commander is expanded here, with the CD-ROM version of Strike Commander delivering what Wing Commander II couldn’t: fully voiced cutscenes.

 Many of Origin’s projects in the early ‘90s could be described as wildly ambitious, and Strike Commander fits the bill.
 In the manual, Chris Roberts refers to the game’s development cycle as his own personal version of the extreme stress faced by Francis Ford Coppola and his cast and crew during the creation of Apocalypse Now.
 In the early ‘90s Strike’s 2 1/2-year development cycle was considered enormous for any game.
 Crunch was a factor in its development, with staff often sleeping under desks, staying up for 4 AM dev builds and working weekends.
 Looking back on it more recently, Roberts sees this as almost quaint, comparing it to the 6-year dev cycle of his later game, Freelancer.